Viacheslav Chornovil: Views on the economy

+1994 elections

 Kravchuk's government dissolved the Verkhovna Rada and called snap parliamentary and presidential elections on 17 June 1993 in a bid to stem the miners' anger.
 Chornovil initially chose to contest a Kyiv seat in the parliamentary election, as he felt this would establish him as a national figure and give him the opportunity to tour all of Ukraine to spread his ideological vision.
 His close ally and friend Mykhailo Boichyshyn was nominated by Rukh as the candidate for Lviv's Shevchenkivskyi District.
-At the time Boichyshyn was Chairman of the Secretariat of Rukh, and one of the party's main advocates for a more economically-focused policy.
+At the time Boichyshyn was Chairman of the Secretariat of Rukh, and one of the party's main advocates for a more economically focused policy.

 On 14 or 15 January 1994 Boichyshyn left Rukhs campaign headquarters in Kyiv.
-Later that evening, he was abducted by armed individuals or two armed men entered the campaign headquarters building demanding to know Boichyshyn's wherabouts.
+Later that evening, he was abducted by armed individuals or two armed men entered the campaign headquarters building demanding to know Boichyshyn's whereabouts.
 He has not been seen since, and he is believed to be dead.
 Boichyshyn's enforced disappearance was a watershed moment in Ukraine, being the first in a series of disappearances and murders motivated by politics, according to journalist Andrii Olenin.
 Following Boichyshyn's disappearance, Rukh would largely abandon an economic programme in favour of focusing on social policy and human rights.
 At the time of Boichyshyn's abduction, Chornovil was campaigning in the southern Mykolaiv Oblast, and the two had spoken by phone shortly before Boichyshyn was "disappeared".
 Boichyshyn's disappearance had a significant effect on Chornovil.
 He later chose to instead contest the 357th electoral district (located in Ternopil Oblast) rather than a seat in Kyiv, and he was successfully elected with 62.5% of the vote against 14 opponents.

 The results of the parliamentary election boded poorly for Kravchuk's chances in the presidential election: 75% of the population turned out to vote, far exceeding expectations of low turnout and apathy.
-A split developed between eastern Ukraine, which elected candidates of the newly-reestablished Communist Party of Ukraine, and central and western Ukraine, where Rukh performed particularly well.
+A split developed between eastern Ukraine, which elected candidates of the newly reestablished Communist Party of Ukraine, and central and western Ukraine, where Rukh performed particularly well.
 The New York Times noted after the election that Chornovil was regarded as an expected competitor to Kravchuk, alongside former Prime Minister Leonid Kuchma and Ivan Plyushch, who both won by significant margins after being established as potential opponents of Kravchuk.
 In the aftermath of the election, Kravchuk argued in a 25 March 1994 address that the presidential election, scheduled for June 1994, would need to be cancelled and petitioned the Verkhovna Rada to grant him emergency powers to undertake economic reforms and fight organised crime.